aniruddhadave/Udacity-AI-Nanodegree/README.md

 ---

 ## [Time Series Prediction and Text Generation using RNNs](./aind2-rnn)
 Built RNNs that can generate sequences based on input data - with a focus on two applications: used real market data in order to predict future Apple stock prices using an RNN model.
-The second one will be trained on Sir Arthur Conan Doyle's classic novel Sherlock Holmes and generates wacky sentences based on it that may - or may not - become the next great Sherlock Holmes novel.
+The second one was trained on Sir Arthur Conan Doyle's classic novel Sherlock Holmes and generates wacky sentences based on it.

 ---